OpenSILEX/phis-docs-community/docs/community.md

 - the group level of access (guest or owner), cf. [Access rights](../community/#access-rights)

 From **Home / Groups**, admin-users can click on the eye icon on the right of a given group in order to view its information sheet.
-The additional informations provided by the group sheet are a short description and the persons included in the group, identified by their email address.
+The additional information provided by the group sheet are a short description and the persons included in the group, identified by their email address.

-Groups informations can be modified with the <span class="btn btn-primary">Update</span> button by the admin-users.
+Groups metadata can be modified with the <span class="btn btn-primary">Update</span> button by the admin-users.

 ### Create a group (admins only)
 Within the `Groups` menu, one can create a new one with the